Flow Configuration Guide¶

 Structure:

-• flows.default: (Optional) The name of the flow to execute if the user runs yaml-workflow run <workflow_file> without specifying a --flow argument.
+flows: The main key for flow configuration.flows.default: (Optional) The name of the flow to execute if the user runsyaml-workflow run <workflow_file>without specifying a--flowargument.
 If omitted, and flows are defined, the behavior might depend on the engine version (often defaulting to running all steps sequentially or requiring an explicit flow).
-For clarity, defining a default is recommended if you use flows.
+For clarity, defining adefaultis recommended if you use flows.flows.definitions: A list containing flow definitions.- Flow Definition: Each item in the

-• The value is an ordered list of step names (strings) that constitute that flow.
-The steps listed must exist in the main steps: block of the workflow.
+main_flow). - The value is an ordered list of step names (strings) that constitute that flow.
+The steps listed must exist in the main

-Executing a Specific Flow
+Executing a Specific Flow¶

 You can execute a specific flow using the --flow option in the CLI: